Brian Sinfield Art Gallery

 Current Exhibition: Five Artists with Harmony and Symbolism

-Five Artists in Harmony and Symbolism 3 February 2024 - 28 February 2025
+Five Artists in Harmony and Symbolism 3 February 2024 - 4 March 2025

 This is a very special exhibition featuring the stunning works by Saied Dai NEAC RP, Charlotte Sorapure NEAC, William Balthazar Rose, Wormwood Stubbs and still life pastel artist Andrew Hemingway.